-The Dungeness crab pot fishery is by far the most economically important, accounting for \$157 million annually on average over the past decade, or a third of total coastwide revenue.
-It is followed by market squid (\$59 million) and pink shrimp trawl (\$38.5 million).
-Notably, these are all largely state-managed fisheries.
-The Dungeness crab pot, albacore hook-and-line (pole/troll), and salmon troll fisheries show the highest levels of participation in terms of vessel numbers, and vessels participating in these fisheries realize much of their landings and revenue in other fisheries (for example, only 15% of landings of vessels participating in the salmon troll fishery come from that fishery, see Table 3-3).
-Vessels in the groundfish nearshore fixed gear fishery, largely managed at the state level, also participate in other fisheries at a high rate using this metric.
+Among the fisheries described in Table 3-3, the Dungeness crab pot fishery is by far the most economically important, accounting for a third of total coastwide revenue over the past decade.
+Revenue in the Dungeness crab fishery is followed by market squid and pink shrimp trawl revenue, all three of which are largely state-managed fisheries.
+The Dungeness crab pot, albacore hook-and-line (pole/troll), salmon troll fisheries, and groundfish nearshore fixed gear fishery show the highest levels of participation in terms of vessel numbers, and vessels participating in these fisheries realize much of their landings and revenue in other fisheries.
 This suggests that these fisheries are important contributors to economic viability of many smaller fishing operations.
 In contrast, vessels in trawl fisheries for groundfish and pink shrimp tend to be much more specialized, deriving a large share of landings and revenue from these target fisheries.
-Pelagic longline vessels are also highly specialized, although participation is relatively low (because this gear type is prohibited in the West Coast EEZ and most vessels hail from Hawai'i).